kad1kad/leiter/README.md

 `generateScale(tonic: string, octave: number, scaleName: ScaleName): string[]`

 ### Parameters:
 - `tonic (string)`: The root or starting note of the scale.
-It should be one of the standard note names (e.g., "C", "D#", "Fb").
+It should be one of the standard note names (e.g., "C", "D#").
 - `octave (number)`: The octave in which the scale is to be generated.
 Typically represented as numbers like 3, 4, 5, etc., where "C4" is the Middle C.
 - `scaleName (ScaleName)`: The name of the scale pattern you want to generate.
 The library supports a vast array of scales, from standard major and minor scales to unique scales from diverse global traditions.